 - Writing style: Write using correct grammar, spelling, and punctuation.
-Informality (including an occasional emoticon) is fine for non-academic topics. - Tone and civility: Maintain a supportive learning community where everyone feels safe and where people can disagree amicably. - Citing your sources: Written and oral assignments: Your written and oral assignments, including discussion posts and speeches, should be your own original work.
+Informality (including an occasional emoticon) is fine for non-academic topics. - Tone and civility: Maintain a supportive learning community where everyone feels safe and where people can disagree amicably. - Citing your sources: When we have academic discussions, please cite your sources to back up what you say.
+(For the textbook or other course materials, list at least the title and page numbers.
+For online sources, include a link.)
+Written and oral assignments: Your written and oral assignments, including discussion posts and speeches, should be your own original work.
 In formal assignments, you should follow APA style to cite the ideas and words of your research sources.
 Any time you use the words of others, this must be indicated as a direct quotation with a citation to the source and page number(s), using APA style to clearly indicate the words in the direct quote.
 To use the words of others while providing a citation, but without indicating that there is a direct quote from the cited work, still is plagiarism.
 Simply changing a few words from a source does not make the words your own, and such use can also be considered plagiarism.
 Examples will be provided.
 You are encouraged to ask a trusted person to proofread your assignments before you turn them in--but no one else should revise or rewrite your work. - Reusing past work: In general, you are prohibited in university courses from turning in work from a past class to your current class, even if you modify it.
-If you want to build on past research or revisit a topic you've explored in previous courses, please discuss the situation with me.
+If you want to build on past research or revisit a topic you've explored in previous courses, please discuss the situation with me. - Backing up your work: Consider composing your academic posts in a word processor, where you can save your work, and then copying into the Carmen discussion.